gomorpheus/morpheus-docs/provisioning/jobs/jobs_tab.rst

 #.
 Configure the Job

    Task Jobs
      **TASK:** Select target Task.
-If relevant to the Task, Option Type fields will be presented
+If relevant to the Task, Input fields will be presented

      **SCHEDULE:**
          Manual: Job is not scheduled but can be executed from ``Provisioning > Jobs`` and selecting ``Actions > Execute``